Renormalized volume and the volume of the convex core: Renormalized Volume

 In this section, we recall the work of Krasnov-Schlenker (\cite{KS08,KS12}) and Schlenker (\cite{schlenker-qfvolume}) on renormalized volume for convex cocompact hyperbolic 3-manifolds.
 We will assume for the remainder of the paper that $M=\Ht/\Gamma$ is convex cocompact.

 If $N$ is a compact, $C^{1,1}$ strictly convex submanifold such that the inclusion of $N$ into $M$ is a homotopy equivalence, the {\em $W$-volume} of $N$ is given by

-where $H$ is the mean curvature function on $\partial N$ and $dA$ is the area form on $\partial N$.
-(We recall that a submanifold $N$ is strictly convex if the interior of any geodesic in $M$ joining two points in $N$ lies in the interior of $N$.)
+where $H$ is the mean curvature function.\footnote{We are using the convention that the mean curvature $H$ is the average of the principal curvatures, while Krasnov and Schlenker \cite{KS08,KS12} use the convention that $H$ is the sum of the principal curvatures, so our definition, although apparently different, agrees with theirs.} (We recall that a submanifold $N$ is strictly convex if the interior of any geodesic in $M$ joining two points in $N$ lies in the interior of $N$.)

 Notice that if $N$ is $C^{1,1}$, then the curvature and mean curvature of $\partial N$ are defined almost everywhere and the integral of mean curvature is well-defined and well-behaved.
 This is the natural regularity assumption, since a metric neighborhood of the convex core is $C^{1,1}$ (see Epstein-Marden \cite[Lemma II.1.3.6]{EM87}), but need not be $C^2$.

 If $r>0$ and $N_r$ is the closed $r$-neighborhood of $N$, then $N_r$ is $C^{1,1}$ and strictly convex, and $\{S_r=\partial N_r\}_{r>0}$ is a family of equidistant surfaces foliating the end of $M$.
 In particular, $N_r$ is homeomorphic to $\widehat M$ for all $r>0$.
 The following fundamental lemma relates $W(N_r)$ to $W(N)$.